Fuel dumping: Dumped fuel descent rate

 The average rate of descent of the dumped fuel is approximately 500 ft/min.
-Air traffic control, after receiving information by the pilots executing the dumping procedure, usually separates other traffic by 2,000 ft vertically and 5 nmi laterally, since the dumped vapours if ingested by a jet engine might cause serious problems to the engine's normal operation.
+Air traffic control, after receiving information from the pilots executing the dumping procedure, usually separates other traffic by 2,000 ft vertically and 5 nmi laterally, since the dumped vapours if ingested by a jet engine might cause serious problems to the engine's normal operation.

 Dump-and-burn

 A dump-and-burn is a fuel dump in which the fuel is ignited, intentionally, using the plane's afterburner.
 A spectacular flame combined with high speed makes this a popular display for air shows or as a finale to fireworks.
 Dump-and-burns are also referred to as "torching" or "zippos".

 The General Dynamics F-111 Aardvark's dump and burn is so powerful that it can set a runway on fire, as the flame burns rubber from skid marks.
-The aircraft has been used for this purpose in Australia during the closing ceremony of the 2000 Summer Olympics and (until 2010) regularly at Brisbane's Riverfire and the Australian Grand Prix.
-The F-111 is ideally suited to perform the dump-and-burn maneuver, as its fuel dump nozzle is located between the engine exhausts.
+The aircraft was used for this purpose in Australia during the closing ceremony of the 2000 Summer Olympics and (until 2010) regularly at Brisbane's Riverfire and the Australian Grand Prix.
+The F-111 is well suited to perform the dump-and-burn maneuver, as its fuel dump nozzle is located between the engine exhausts.
+It was also done at the retirement of the F-111C in 2010 at RAAF Amberley Air Base (A video is shown in the historical museum at the base by staff next to A8-126, aka the F-111 that did the final Dump-And-Burn).